Passenger and Cargo Flight Operations: How Aviation Cargo Handling and Passenger Handling Differ

 Where Are Passenger Flight Operations Commonly Used?

 One of the applications of passenger flight handling is business aviation, which refers to the use of aircraft for business purposes, such as meetings, conferences, and site visits.
-Business aviation offers many advantages, such as flexibility, productivity, privacy, and convenience, for business travelers and executives.
+Business aviation offers many advantages for business travelers and executives, including flexibility, privacy, and convenience.
+Passenger experience services such as inflight catering are a key differentiator in the business aviation sector, where the standard of onboard service directly reflects the operator’s brand.
 According to the NBAA, business aviation contributes more than $150 billion to the U.S. economy and supports more than 1.2 million jobs.

 One of the applications of cargo flight handling is express delivery, which refers to the fast and reliable transportation of time-sensitive and high-value goods, such as e-commerce, medical, and perishable products.
 Express delivery offers many benefits, such as speed, accuracy, and traceability, for customers and businesses.
 According to the U.S. Census Bureau, the U.S. express delivery industry generated more than $96 billion in revenue and employed more than 600,000 workers in 2019.